 – If there is one thing equally as fun to a Weim as chasing, it may be tracking and then digging to remove its prey from its hiding place.
 Where there are Weims, there will be holes.
 Holes in the lawn, holes in the flower garden, and even holes in the wood siding.

-– If inside and anxious about being alone, a Weim may dig in the carpeting or the couch.
+– If inside and anxious about being alone (and not properly crate trained), a Weim may dig in the carpeting or the couch.

 – A Weim takes its duty to protect you and your home seriously.
 It will bark to alert you of dangers.
 It may also bark, excessively, just to enjoy its own voice.

-Weims Are Not Suited for Apartment Living.
-To a Weim a fence is an obstacle to jump, climb, break through, or dig under.
+To a Weim, a fence is an obstacle to jump over, climb on, break through, or dig under.
 Gates are for opening and Weims learn quickly how to work many kinds of latches.

 Their skills are also useful inside the house.
 You may find yourself in the company of a Weim that you thought you had securely placed behind a gate, or shut into another room.
 Some Weims are also good at letting themselves into or out of the house.